mburgs/asana/README.md

     - child/parent, instead of get_subitem implement magic methods
     - for adding project, tag, follower to task implement magic methods
 - subtasks?
+- issue with passing in items for filters.
+If they're request filters needs to be id but if not needs to be id (ie for project) - need to filter on value